kean/Nuke/Documentation/NukeUI.docc/AnimatedImages.md

 Decoding every frame up front is the fastest way to play an animation and the fastest way to run out of memory: a 1000×1000 animation with 60 frames is 240 MB of bitmaps.
 The player keeps a window of frames instead, starting at the one on screen, and refills it in playback order as the window moves.

 The window is sized by a memory budget – ``AnimatedImagePlayer/Options/maxBufferSize``, 10 MB by default – rather than a frame count, because that is what actually matters: 60 thumbnails and 60 full-screen frames are the same number of frames and two orders of magnitude apart in memory.
+That budget is a ceiling rather than an allowance: what the player actually gets is its share of the memory every animation on screen is sharing, which is ``AnimatedImageFramePool`` below.

 That gives two regimes: